-The goal: This is really about make sure your partner feels that you not only get what they are saying but why they are saying it.
-You need to make sure your partner knows that you really get who they are and why they think and act the way they do and that you respect and value them.
+The goal: This is really about making sure your partner feels that you not only get what they are saying but why they are saying it.
+You need to make sure your partner knows that you really get who they are and why they think the way they do and that you respect and value them.

-How to do it: Let your partner know that you “get” them with phrases like “I can see why that would be important to you,” “I understand why you did that,” “I can see why you’d be really happy about that…” “That must have made you really [insert appropriate emotion].”
+How to do it: Let your partner know that you “get” them with phrases like “I can see why that would be important to you,” “I understand why you did that,” “I can see why you’d be really happy about that,” “That must have made you really [insert emotion].”
 You can also express agreement with phrases such as, “I’d feel that way too” or “I’d do the same thing.”